Steam Boiler Fuels Major Expansion At Magic Rock Brewing

 Exceptional demand in the first few years necessitated an expansion in 2015 to a new 25,000 sq ft facility close to Huddersfield town centre.
 The move led to considerable investment in new brew kit, much of which is steam-powered.
 For instance, steam is used in the brewing process for heating and boiling wort in the kettle.
 It is also deployed for heating the detergent bath and steaming the casks at the end of the cleaning cycle.
 Further use for steam includes heating a series of CIP (clean-in-place) tanks, which provide heated detergent and water for cleaning the brewing vessels.

 Magic Rock and CFB Boilers were introduced via social media; at the time of its relocation, Magic Rock issued a tweet saying it was expanding to new premises.
-This was immediately seen by on-the-ball CFB Boilers, who replied asking if the company required steam?
+This was immediately seen by the sales team at CFB Boilers, who replied asking if the company required steam?
 Magic Rock tweeted back “yes”!
-A subsequent site visit determined that Magic Rock required a 75hsp boiler, however CFB Boilers had a completely refurbished, pre-owned 100hsp 4VT Steam Boiler ready at its manufacturing facility in Essex, and was able to offer the larger boiler at a similar rate to a newly manufactured smaller model.
+A subsequent site visit determined that Magic Rock required a 80 HP boiler, however CFB Boilers had a completely refurbished, pre-owned 100 HP 4VT Steam Boiler ready at its manufacturing facility in Essex, and was able to offer the larger boiler at a similar rate to a newly manufactured smaller model.

 Magic Rock describes the installation process as “straightforward”.
 In fact, the same CFB Boilers’ engineer who installed the boiler when it was new, 10 years ago, fitted it in place at Magic Rock.